burace17/fbla-dap/README.md

 fbla-dap
 ========

 This was my entry for FBLA Desktop Application Programming.
+I received second place nationally for this entry.